-Folliculitis is a type of skin abscess that involves the hair follicle.
+Folliculitis is a type of small skin abscess that involves the hair follicle.
 Other types of abscesses may appear both on the skin surface and within the deeper structures of the skin without always involving a hair follicle.
-Most abscesses are caused by Staphylococcus aureus bacteria and appear to be pus-filled pockets on the skin surface.
+Most skin abscesses are caused by Staphylococcus aureus bacteria and appear to be pus-filled pockets on the skin surface.
 Recently, a strain of Staphylococcus that is resistant to previously effective antibiotics has become a more common cause.
 This strain is called methicillin-resistant Staphylococcus aureus (MRSA).

 Sometimes the bacteria enter the skin through a hair follicle, small scrape, or puncture, although often there is no obvious point of entry.
 People who live in crowded conditions, have poor hygiene or chronic skin diseases, or whose nasal passages contain Staphylococcus are more likely to have episodes of folliculitis or skin abscesses.
 A weakened immune system, obesity, old age, and possibly diabetes are also common risk factors.
 Some people may have recurring episodes of infection for unknown reasons.

 Doctors may try to eliminate Staphylococcus from people prone to recurring infections by instructing them to wash their entire body with antibacterial soap, apply antibiotic ointment inside the nose where the bacteria can hide, and take antibiotics by mouth.

 Folliculitis is an infection of a hair follicle.
 It looks like a tiny red or white pimple at the base of a hair.
 There may be only one infected follicle or many.
 Each infected follicle is itchy or slightly painful, but the person otherwise does not feel sick.